 The Glass Menagerie takes place in an apartment in St. Louis, Missouri, in 1944.
 The play is sort of a biography of Tennessee Williams’s life.
 The characters in this play lived their daily lives during the Great Depression (1930s).
 The main characters in the play are Tom Wingfield, who works at a warehouse and is a frustrated poet; Amanda Wingfield, the mother who is attached to bromides and fantasies and really lives in the past; Laura Wingfield, an overly-delicate sister, who spends most of her time listening to phonograph records and rearranging her glass animals collection; and Jim O’Connor, an Irishman and a godly gentleman and a high school hero.
 The real life characters are Tennessee Williams as Tom Wingfield, Edwina Williams as Amanda Wingfield, and Rose Williams as Laura Wingfield.
 The characters in the play are similar to Williams’ real life Laura, who is shy and crippled in the play, is Rose, Williams’s sister who had mental problems in real life.

 The Glass Menagerie has Amanda, the mother, living in the past.
 She keeps talking about the eighteen gentlemen callers she once had.
-She gets angry because she chose Tom and Laura’s father because he turned out to be a “drunkard.”
-So she tells the children about the gentleman callers she didn’t marry who became rich.
+She gets angry because she had chosen Tom and Laura’s father, and he turned out to be a “drunkard.”
+So she now tells the children about the gentleman callers she didn’t marry who became rich.
 Amanda basically lives in the past in this play and hopes that Laura, her daughter, will make better choices.

 Laura is a bit mysterious in the play because she doesn’t know what she wants to do.
 However, her mother wants her to have a gentleman caller.
 Laura likes to clean her glass animals (thus the title) and they are a symbol for Laura herself, delicate and fragile.
 Tom arranges for Laura to have a gentleman caller named Jim O’Connor, and. at first, she’s shy and doesn’t want to talk.
 Jim and Laura get to know each other, but then he breaks her heart when he tells her he’s engaged to Betty.
 Laura feels very sad that Jim is engaged; Her mother, of course, fusses at Tom for not knowing that Jim is engaged when he brought Jim home (as his mother had asked him to do).